yuki-961004/binaryRL/README.md

     data = data,                    # your data
     id = 18,                        # Subject ID
     eta = c(params[1], params[2]),  # RSTD parameters
-    n_params = 2,                   # the number of model parameters
+    n_params = 2,                   # the number of free parameters
     n_trials = 288                  # the number of total trials
   )

   # pass the result out of the function (global environment)
-  # make it easier to get the best parameters later
+  # make it easier to get the optimal parameters later
   binaryRL_res <<- res

   # if the algorithm is solving a minimization problem, return -ll